megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 LLM Traffic Management
 ~~~~~~~~~~~~~~~~~~~~~~

+This section will show how to route to respective LLM model based on language and code detection.

-- If user input code snippet, send to an internal currate private model (codellama) instead of send to public or SaaS-Managed model.
+- If user input code snippet, send to an internally curated private model (codellama) instead of send to public or SaaS-Managed model.
 E.g. prevent accidental sensitive code leakage.
 - If user input English language, route to private llama3 model.
 - If user input Mandarin, route to private qwen2.5 model from Alibaba Cloud.
 - If user input Japanese, route to private rakuten-7b-chat model fromm Rakuten.
-- If non of the above match, route to private Phi3 model from Microsoft.
+- If none of the above match, route to private Phi3 model from Microsoft.

-Route to respective LLM model based on language and code detection.
 The following policy are configured on AIGW.

 AI Gateway Policy ::